realworldocaml/book/book/lists-and-patterns/README.md

 if a list has two elements, but it can't check if the first two elements are equal to each other.[data structures/pattern matching and]{.idx}

 You can think of patterns as a specialized sublanguage that can express a limited (though still quite rich) set of conditions.
 The fact that the pattern language is limited turns out to be a good thing, making it possible to build better support for patterns in the compiler.
-In particular, both the efficiency of `match` statements and the ability of the compiler to detect errors in matches depend on the constrained nature of patterns.
+In particular, both the efficiency of `match` expressions and the ability of the compiler to detect errors in matches depend on the constrained nature of patterns.

 ### Performance